Consent Forms – SAMPLE only, for your review.

 Though there can be no guarantee, I will do my very best with my innate intuition and empathy as well as all of my skills to help you, and be assured that research shows that therapy is likely to lead to better relationships, better day to day function, solutions to specific problems, and reductions in feelings of distress.

-The phone number listed here on my website, directs to me through a spam filter, but I will often pick up the phone if I am free at the moment.
-You may also leave a message.
-I also have a personal cell phone that we may use for text and phone calls once we have established a mutual agreement on our means of communication.
+The phone number is my personal cell phone that we may use for text and phone calls once we have established a mutual agreement on our means of communication.
 I will make every effort to return your call within a few hours.
 If you are unable to reach me and feel that you cannot wait for me to return your call, contact your family physician or the nearest emergency room and ask for the psychologist or psychiatrist on call.

 Website and Email and Text Communications